State Apostille Services from USA

 Services from New Zealand

 In 1961, the Hague Apostille Convention introduced a simplified method of authenticating documents for international use.
 Countries that are part of this convention require only a single certification called an apostille.
 This certificate replaces the need for embassy or consulate legalizations, making it a faster and simpler process.
-Once your document has an apostille, no additional certification is needed.
+For use in Hague Convention countries, an apostille generally eliminates the need for further embassy or consular legalization.

 2. Educational Certificates